multani/z3c.testsetup/src/z3c/testsetup/README.txt

-    The drawback is that profiling and coverage tools cannot combine the profile/coverage data from separate processes.  z3c.testsetup has a default of True (since 0.5), which gives you correct coverage/profiling output.
-If you do one of the rare things that can trip up a regular teardown of the zope component architecture, you'll have to set ``allow_teardown=False`` in your ``register_all_tests()`` call.
+    The drawback is that profiling and coverage tools cannot combine the profile/coverage data from separate processes.  z3c.testsetup has a default of False (since 0.5.1, True in 0.5).
+If you want correct coverage/profiling output and your tests allow it, you'll have to set ``allow_teardown=False`` in your ``register_all_tests()`` call.